 Women and girls encounter obstacles at each major transition in their careers in engineering and technology: from middle school to high school, from high school to college, completing college in an intended major, and from college to career.
 To address these issues, SWE supports a comprehensive pathway at three distinct stages:

-- By introducing creative ways for girls to engage with engineering and technology through its Outreach and SWENext programming for students 18 and under and their educators and their families;
+- By introducing creative ways for girls to engage with engineering and technology through its K-12 Outreach resources for SWE members and under and their educators and their families;

 - By providing scholarships, offering collegiate memberships, and leadership development for collegians; and